Accessible Images

 Link the image to a page with the following content: "Let us know where you go!
 To assist with capturing data about where Chico State students are headed after graduation, please complete our Let Us Know Where You Go survey online or come into the Career Center to take your picture and receive a fun goodie bag!"

-examples on how to write appropriate ALT text for diagrams
+Examples on how to write appropriate Alt text for diagrams

 100% helpful - 2 reviews